RJbalikian/wells4hydrogeology/README.md

 # Inputs
 Required inputs include:
-- ISGS_DOWNHOLE_DATA: A table in the ISGS database containing descriptions of well intervals for wells throughout the state.
+- Well Data: A table in the ISGS database containing descriptions of well intervals for wells throughout the state.
+    - This is intended for the ISGS_DOWNHOLE_DATA table in the main ISGS well database, but can be used with any table containing the proper columns
 - ISGS_HEADER: A table in the ISGS database containing the metadata for all the wells, including API number, well location, and in some cases elevation.
+    - This is intended for the ISGS_HEADER table in the main ISGS well database, but can be used with any table containing the location information
 - XYZData (optional): A separate table containing updated location information for each well, particularly updated elevation data from Lidar products
 - Surface elevation: raster data containing the surface elevation of the study area or state.
 - Bedrock elevation: raster data containing the bedrock elevation of the study area or state.